deeplearningais/curfil/README.md

 Extent size and relative offset of the rectangular region in the image is normalized by the depth of the query pixel.

-This leads to the property that smaller regions and offsets are used for pixels that have a larger distance (e.g. pixels in the background).

 Installation
 ------------